jinyoungjo/academic-kickstart/content/talk/AMP2025_Katsuda_et_al/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "Katsuda, H., Repiso-Puigdelliura, G., Zuraw, K., & Jo, J. (2025).
-Exploring phonological rule application in code-switching among Spanish-English bilinguals.
-Poster to be presented at the Phonetics and Phonology in Europe 2025."
+Applying phonological rules in code-mixed contexts: the effect of dominance in rule application.
+Poster to be presented at the 2025 Annual Meeting on Phonology, September 2025."
-event: The 6th Phonetics and Phonology in Europe (PaPE 2025)
+event: The 2025 Annual Meeting on Phonology
 event_url:
 location:
 address: